 Use this worksheet to develop a User Persona for your users.
 Create one Persona for each user type.

-Download the User Persona Template.
+Download the User Persona Template below.

 You may have multiple Personas, especially if you identify different types of customers for your solution, with unique needs and expectations.
 Each type of customer may be represented by a specific User Persona.
 Sometimes your customers are from multiple user groups and you may have multiple user types interacting with your solution.